speakfriend/speakfriend/README.md

 Let's install our stack!

 1. [Download and install postgrest](https://postgrest.com/en/v4.1/install.html) (< instructions on the page linked )
+    1.1 You'll need to either put POSTGREST in your path, or _put it in the root folder of *SpeakFriend*_.
 2. Move the downloaded binary of _postgrest_ into the root of our project folder
 3. Install our dependencies